rriehl64/collibra-app/docs/matrix-workflows.md

 6. Monitor and maintain

 ## Conclusion
-Collibra Workflows provide a robust framework for automating data governance processes.
+MATRIX Workflows provide a robust framework for automating data governance processes.
 By following best practices and leveraging the available features, organizations can significantly improve their data governance efficiency and effectiveness.